ilirakshe/qaselenium_test/README.md

 Keep in mind what it is simplify test version.
 In good testing practice we will do this on other way.

+The tests run with pytest.
+If need please read the documentation how to run tests with this framework.